Real Frozen Yogurt

 Over these past 15 years, I’ve genuinely loved each and every bowl of frozen yogurt I’ve eaten, despite how sugary and artificial tasting and generally crappy most of them have been.
 There’s just something about the ritual of getting a fro-yo with friends that makes whatever’s squirted into the bowl inconsequential, for me at least.

-But when I took one bite of this homemade frozen yogurt, a David Lebovitz recipe made with full-fat Greek yogurt, I thought, “Ohhh.
+But when I took one bite of this homemade version, a David Lebovitz recipe made with full-fat Greek yogurt, I thought, “Ohhh.
 This is what frozen yogurt should taste like.”
 I couldn’t believe it.
 It actually tasted like, wait for it, frozen yogurt.
-Yes, like yogurt frozen.
 I know, I know, mind blowing.

 Source: The Perfect Scoop by David Lebovitz

-1. Mix together the yogurt, sugar and vanilla.
+- Mix together the yogurt, sugar and vanilla.
 Stir until the sugar is completely dissolved.
-Refrigerate for 1 hour.
+Refrigerate for at least 1 hour.
 Freeze in your ice cream machine according to the manufacture’s instructions.

 I recently made some frozen yogurt from the most amazing over ripe strawberries.
 The flavor was perfect, but the texture was dreadful.
 All those little seeds just did not get pulverized.
 If you have any tips, I would be graateful.